 - Get permission to contact the reference.
 Include a clause in your job application that the applicant signs to give you permission to contact their references.
 You should also email a reference to get their permission to ask them questions about the candidate.

-- Decide whether you'll conduct your reference checks by phone or email.
-While sending questions by email will save your company time – especially if you have a standard list of questions you send to all references – verbal checks via phone, video chat or even in-person meetings can offer you a clearer understanding of a candidate.
+- Decide whether you’ll conduct your reference checks by phone or email.
+While sending questions by email will save your company time — especially if you have a standard list of questions you send to all references — verbal checks via phone or video chat, or even in-person meetings, can offer you a clearer understanding of a candidate.

 - Develop a list of reference check questions.
 Consider the list above to determine potential questions.

 - Watch out for red flags.
-According to one survey, as many as 30% of job applicants include fake references on their resumes.
-Do your research before contacting a reference.
+Not every candidate is entirely truthful on their resume, so do your research before contacting a reference.

 - Establish a standard note-taking process.
-Don't expect to remember every single thing you discussed during a reference check.
-Work with your hiring team to develop a note-taking format and process that the whole team can understand and use for all hiring processes.
+Don’t expect to remember every single thing you discussed during a reference check.
+Work with your hiring team to develop a note-taking format and process the whole team can understand and use.

-Once you've conducted reference checks on all your job candidates, you should have all the information you need to decide which one is best for the job, and reach out with a formal job offer.
-If the candidate accepts, then congratulate them and yourself – and start preparing for your new employee's first day on the job.
+Once you’ve conducted reference checks on all of your job candidates, you should have all of the information you need to decide which one is best for the job and reach out with a formal job offer letter.
+If the candidate accepts, congratulate them and yourself — and start your onboarding process.